Arun-George-Zachariah/Personal-Page/README.md

 # [Personal Page](http://zachariah.github.io/)

-This is my personal website, built on the theme created by [Start Bootstrap](http://startbootstrap.com/).
+This is my personal webpage, built on the theme created by [Start Bootstrap](http://startbootstrap.com/).
 The theme features a fixed sidebar with content sections to build a simple, yet elegant resume.

 ## Preview